kevintpeng/Learn-Something-Every-Day/Data-Science/Machine Learning Basics.md

 ### Hyperparameters
 A hyperparameter is not learned by the algorithm, it is predefined like the capacity in a polynomial regression or &lambda; in weight decay
 - often parameters that are not easy to optimize (capacity learned from any training set will result in the highest possible capacity, resulting in overfitting)
+- a validation set can be formed (partition of the test dataset) to train hyperparameters (over iterations?)
+  - after validation set optimizes hyperparameters, generalization error may be estimated with the test set
+- cross-validation is the use of all examples in the training and test sets
+- k-fold cross-validation partitions the dataset into k non-overlapping subsets, and iterate through each subset as the single test subset, and average the test error across k trials
+- when dataset `D` is too small for simple train/test split to yield accurate estimation of generalization error (mean loss on a small test has high variance)

+### Estimators, Bias, Variance
+**Point Estimation** attempts to provide the single best prediction
+- generally predicting a parameter (or vector of them) e.g. the weights in linear regression